niyazz/VaultConfigurationProvider/README.md

 It is recommended to use it only for local development, when secrets are not stored in the standard ```appsettings.json```.

 ---
-## Creating a user secrets file via the terminal
+## Create User Secrets file in the terminal

 Login and password are suggested to be kept in user secrets (Microsoft User Secret Manager Tool) due to the fact that this file is stored only on the user's device and can be changed using ```dotnet tools```.